joshuagryphon/plastid/docs/source/examples/gene_expression.rst

     the samples or treatments relate to one another

-From these, `DESeq2`_ separately model intrinsic counting error (Poisson noise) as well as additional inter-replicate error resulting biological or experimental variability.
-From these error models, and `DESeq2`_ can detect significant differences in count numbers between non-replicate samples, accounting for different sequencing depth between samples.
+From these, `DESeq2`_ separately model intrinsic counting error (Poisson noise) as well as additional inter-replicate error from biological or experimental variability.

+From these error models `DESeq2`_ can detect significant differences in count numbers between non-replicate samples, accounting for different sequencing depth between samples.

  .. _examples-deseq-count-table

+The count table
+"""""""""""""""

 The first table may be constructed by running |cs| or |counts_in_region|
 on each biological sample to obtain counts.
 Here, we'll use RNA-seq data: